Wilde Professor of Mental Philosophy

 The Wilde Professorship of Mental Philosophy is a chair in philosophy at the University of Oxford.
 Its holder is elected to a Fellowship of Corpus Christi College.

 The position was initially established in 1898 as a readership by an endowment from the engineer Henry Wilde.
-It was converted to a professorship in 2000, on the recommendation of the Literae Humaniores Board and with the concurrence of the General Board.
+The first Wilde Readers were the notable psychologists George Stout, William McDougall and William Brown.The post was converted to a professorship in 2000, on the recommendation of the Literae Humaniores Board and with the concurrence of the General Board.

 According to the University's statutes: "The Wilde Professor shall lecture and give instruction in Mental Philosophy, and shall from time to time lecture on the more theoretical aspects of Psychology."